Rubzio/styleguides/clean-abap/CleanABAP.md

 ### Prefer enumeration classes to constants interfaces

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Constants](#constants) > [This section](#prefer-enumeration-classes-to-constants-interfaces)

+This is one of the best ways to organize constants.
+The enumeration classes methodology is completely **optional**, but it is required to organize constants in some way like in [Interfaces](#if-you-dont-use-enumeration-classes-group-your-constants).

 ```ABAP
 CLASS /clean/message_severity DEFINITION PUBLIC ABSTRACT FINAL.